Curves of maximal moduli on K3 surfaces: An algebraic Proof of Kobayashi's Theorem

 See Proposition \ref{prop:unramifiedno1forms} for a simple, conditional algebraic proof of the above.
 In what follows we will give an algebraic proof of Kobayashi's Theorem (i.e., Theorem B of the introduction), by reducing it to the above.
 The proof in fact works in arbitrary characteristic under the following, minimal assumption. \begin{Hypothesis} There exists an unramified morphism $f:E\to X$ from a smooth genus 1 curve which deforms in the expected dimension and with maximal moduli. \end{Hypothesis} In characteristic zero, Theorem A (in combination with Proposition \ref{prop:ac}) produces infinitely many such curves, whereas in positive characteristic we are not able to produce such a curve, although in remarks after the proof we will give various cases in which such a curve does exist.

 \begin{Theorem} Let $X$ be a K3 surface over an algebraically closed field.
-If we assume Hypothesis \eqref{CTBK3E002}, then have \end{Theorem} \begin{proof} Suppose for a contradiction that $L$ is $\QQ$-effective.
+If we assume Hypothesis \eqref{CTBK3E002}, then

+\end{Theorem} \begin{proof} We maintain the notation for $Y,L$ from the beginning of this section.
+Suppose for a contradiction that $L$ is $\QQ$-effective.
 Let $m$ be the smallest positive integer such that $mL$ is effective and let $G\in |mL|$.
 We write

 where $D_i \in |a_i L + \pi^* F_i|$ are the irreducible components of $G$ for some $a_i \in \NN$ and some divisors $F_i\in \Pic(X)$ and $b_i\in \ZZ_+$ is the multiplicity of $D_i$ in $G$.
 Since $mL=\sum a_i b_i L + \sum b_i \pi^*F_i$, we obtain that